Charlie Haeger: Later career

 Haeger signed a minor league contract with the Seattle Mariners in November 2010, and was given an invitation to spring training.
 He went 2–2 with a 7.74 ERA in 9 starts for the Tacoma Rainiers before he was released on July 15.

 On July 23, 2011, Haeger signed a minor league contract with the Boston Red Sox.
 He made eight starts for the AA Portland Sea Dogs, and was 4–1 with a 3.24 ERA.
 He re-signed with the Red Sox after the season, but he suffered an elbow injury in a long-toss session during spring training.
 Haeger underwent Tommy John surgery and missed the entire 2012 season.
 He returned to the Red Sox organization in 2013, pitching for the Pawtucket Red Sox.

 Coaching

-Haeger was a pitching coach for Madonna University in Livonia, Michigan in 2014.
+Haeger was a pitching coach for Madonna University in Livonia, Michigan from 2014-2015.

 Haeger was a minor league pitching coordinator for the Tampa Bay Rays organization from 2016 to 2018 and was named as the pitching coach for the Chicago Cubs' AA minor-league team, the Tennessee Smokies in 2020 but never served in the role as the Minor League Baseball season was cancelled due to the COVID-19 pandemic.